CuttingEdgeAI/owl/README.md

 * There is a large battery available if you wish to take the project outside for gps signal and/or testing.
 * If you are good with game engines, perhaps you could do a simulation with this? https://www.panda3d.org/

+## Final Requirements
+* An algorithm implementation that given a camera latitude / longitude / alt, and a target latitude / longitude / altitude determines the azimuth and elevation of the camera
+* Implementation should be compatible with the pan/tilt control api.
+In other words, the azimuth / elevation should be passable to the `pantilthat` api.